Veams/rx-store/README.md

 **Select & Subscription**

-Because Veams RxStore is giving you back the store, you are now able to select a slice out of it and subscribe to changes:
+Because Veams RxStore is giving you back an observable store, you are now able to select a slice out of it and subscribe to changes:

 ``` js
 import { store } from '@veams/rx-store';